TimMouskhelichvili/TimMouskhelichvili/README.md

-# Tim Mouskhelichvili (Software Engineer & Consultant)
+# Tim Mouskhelichvili (Freelance developer & Consultant)

 Do you have an amazing idea for a Web or Mobile application, but lack the time or knowledge to actually create it?